kiiadi/abc-bank/README.md

 Programming Test
 ========

-to   be used as part of a software development interview.
+to used as part of a software development interview.

 instructions
 --------